 Apopka is a city of about 50,000 people located 16 miles northwest of Orlando.
-The name is a Seminole Indian word that means “potato eating place”.
-There were about 200 Seminoles in Apopka, but they were forced to find another place to eat potatoes after finally losing the Second Seminole War to the United States Army in 1842.
+The name is a Seminole Indian word that means “potato-eating place”.
+There were about 200 Seminoles in the community, but they were forced to find another place to eat potatoes after finally losing the Second Seminole War to the United States Army in 1842.

 Florida had been a U.S. territory since America took it from Spain in the First Seminole War.
 The government was eager to have Florida become the 27th state to join the union.
-With the Seminole war concluded, Congress passed the Armed Occupation Act, which basically gave Indian land to white settlers.
+With the Seminole War concluded Congress passed the Armed Occupation Act, which basically gave native land to white settlers.
 Florida became a state in 1845.

 The city has preserved its history and visitors can find many interesting and noteworthy sites.
 The Seaboard Air Line Railroad depot and the Ryan & Company Lumberyard are on the U.S. National Register of Historic Places.
 Several prominent area homes are of historic interest and are also listed as public treasures.

 The Museum of the Apopkans is located at 122 East Fifth Street, Apopka, Florida.
 The museum contains exhibits about the history of Apopka and Northwest Orange County.
 It also displays artifacts from indigenous tribes and settlers.
 The museum is run by the Apopka Historical Society.

 Some say they were surprised by the museum and were blown away by the wealth of information and variety of artifacts.
 The museum has an average customer rating of 4.1/5 from 19 reviews.
 Admission is free, but donations are appreciated.

 The museum is open Tuesday through Friday from 1 to 5 PM.
 The phone number is (407) 703-1707.

 In the Movies